vietanhle0101/vietanhle0101.github.io/_pages/about.md

 # Recent News

-* May 2022: My joint article with Ishtiaque Mahbub and Dr. Andreas Malikopoulos, <em>“Safety-Prioritized Receding Horizon Control Framework for Platoon Formation in a Mixed Traffic Environment”</em>, has been submitted to the IEEE Transactions on Control Systems Technology [[arXiv preprint]](https://arxiv.org/abs/2205.10673).
+* May 2022: My joint article with Ishtiaque Mahbub and Dr. Andreas Malikopoulos, <em>“Safety-Prioritized Receding Horizon Control Framework for Platoon Formation in a Mixed Traffic Environment”</em>, has been submitted to Automatica [[arXiv preprint]](https://arxiv.org/abs/2205.10673).

 * May 2022: My joint article with Ishtiaque Mahbub and Dr. Andreas Malikopoulos, <em>“Safety-Aware and Data-Driven Predictive Control for Connected Automated Vehicles at a Mixed Traffic Signalized Intersection”</em>, has been accepted to the 10th IFAC Symposium on Advances in Automotive Control [[arXiv preprint]](https://arxiv.org/abs/2203.05739).